AMReX-Fusion/Furnace/Docs/source/radiation.rst

 EOS
 ---

-Furnace provides several types of equation of state (EOS), including gamma-law and Helmholtz.
+Logi provides several types of equation of state (EOS), including gamma-law and Helmholtz.
 To use the gamma-law EOS, set

 ::